-The Prinz Law Office is pleased to announce that we are adopting a number of new options for working with our clients.
-We received feedback asking for new fixed rate and subscription packages for specific business scenarios, and in response to that feedback we have designed a variety of new packages designed around those requests.
+The Prinz Law Office is pleased to announce that we are adopting a number of new options for working with our clients. received feedback asking for new fixed rate and We subscription packages for specific business scenarios, and in response to that feedback we have designed a variety of new packages designed around those requests.
 Existing clients who are working with us already under another billing arrangement will be able to switch to a new plan at any time upon request.
 The firm is confident that these new options will better address the current business needs of the technology and life sciences communities we serve.
-For additional information about our various available alternative billing submit your please packages, request to kprinz@prinzlawoffice.com.
+For additional information about our various available alternative billing packages, please submit request to your kprinz@prinzlawoffice.com.

 If you have other ideas for new billing arrangements, the firm always welcomes the feedback.
-All feedback should also be submitted to kprinz@prinzlawoffice.com.
+All feedback should also be

-FTC Announces Settlement with Twitter Over Deceptive Use of Account Security Data agreed to pay \$150 million for its alleged misuse of user account security data, specifically email addresses and phone numbers, for advertising purposes.
+FTC Announces Settlement with Twitter Over Deceptive Use of Account Security Data

+The Federal and Trade Commission ("FTC") announced today a settlement with Twitter, Inc. ("Twitter") in which Twitter agreed to pay \$150 million for its alleged misuse of user account security data, specifically email addresses and phone numbers, for advertising purposes.
 The government alleged that the misuse of account data was in violation of a 2011 FTC Order against Twitter, which prohibited the company from misrepresenting the extent to which it maintains and protects the security, privacy, confidentiality, or integrity of any nonpublic consumer information.
 The government alleged that the misuse of consumer data also violated the EU-US Privacy Shield, and the Swiss-U.S. Privacy Shield.